 - Common support skills and how to implement them

 - How diverse backgrounds and special needs impact today's workplace and communities

 - Strategies for community intervention and the management of health and human service organizations

 NLU recognizes many students are balancing work and family while in school, so courses are scheduled to accommodate those important commitments.
 Small class sizes provide students with a support network for study and professional development, and NLU's Human Services programs are offered in both a blended format of online and on-campus classes, or as a 100% online option.

 The number of jobs for social and human service assistants is expected to grow by nearly 23 percent between 2008 and 2018, which is much faster than the average for all occupations.
 This is due in large part to the aging population and increased demand for mental health and substance abuse treatment.

-Graduates with a Bachelor of Arts in Human Services degree hold various positions such as social service assistants, case management aides, social work assistants, residential counselors, community support workers, child-care workers, community outreach workers, life skills counselors or gerontology aides.
+Graduates with a Human Services degree hold various positions, such as social service assistants, case management aides, social work assistants, residential counselors, community support workers, child-care workers, community outreach workers, life skills counselors or gerontology aides.

-All applicants must meet NLU's general admission requirements as well as additional requirements specific to this program.
+All applicants must meet NLU's general admission requirements, as well as additional requirements specific to this program.
 Refer to the appropriate application checklist available online at nl.edu/applyonline.

 Students enrolled in the Human Services or Human Services/Psychology programs may elect to pursue a minor or concentration in one of the following:

 - Long Term Care